appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/README.md

 docker-compose restart appsmith
 ```

-## Configuring Kubernetes Installations
+## Configure Kubernetes installations

-To configure a k8s installation, simply open the folder of your installation and edit the **`config-template/appsmith-configmap.yaml`** file.
+To configure a `k8s` installation, simply open the folder of your installation and edit the `config-template/appsmith-configmap.yaml` file.

 Remove # before the variables to ensure they're not commented